 Recovery plans are not public and clearing members have to rely on voluntary disclosures by CCPs and the provisions of CCPs' rulebooks.
 Additionally, CCPs may take actions which are not reflected in the information they have provided.
-Therefore, there may be other ways in which a CCP's recovery plan may impact you which are not reflected in this disclosure.
+Therefore, there may be other ways in which a CCP's recovery plan may impact you which are not reflected in this notification.

-The information in this disclosure is based on the general provisions of CCPR and EMIR, as well as the information publicly available on CCPs' websites (including in the rulebooks of those CCPs).
-It may be updated from time to time to reflect regulatory guidance as CCPs update their rulebooks or disclose information about their recovery plans.
-However, we are under no obligation to keep this disclosure up to date at all times and there may therefore be some delay between a CCP updating its rulebook, or disclosure relating thereto, and consequential updates being made to this disclosure.
+The information in this notification is based on the general provisions of CCPR and EMIR, as well as the information publicly available on CCPs' websites (including in the rulebooks of those CCPs).

-Clients are therefore advised to consult the latest version of the relevant CCP's rulebook, in addition to regularly checking here for any updates.
+This notification may be updated from time to time to reflect regulatory guidance and the appendices hereto may be updated as CCPs update their rulebooks or disclose information about their recovery plans.
+However, we are under no obligation to keep the disclosure contained in this notification up to date at all times and there may therefore be some delay between a CCP updating its rulebook, or disclosure relating thereto, and consequential updates being made to the disclosure in this notification.
+Clients are therefore advised to consult the latest version of the relevant CCP's rulebook, in addition to the latest version of this notification and the appendices.

-This disclosure does not constitute legal or any other form of advice and must not be relied on as such.
-This disclosure provides a high-level overview of a complex and new area of law, the effect of which will vary depending on the specific facts of any particular case.
+This notification does not constitute legal or any other form of advice and must not be relied on as such.
+This notification provides a high-level overview of a complex and new area of law, the effect of which will vary depending on the specific facts of any particular case.
 You and, where applicable, your clients may wish to appoint independent professional advisors to advise you on this.

-This is not an exhaustive information document, please also refer to other disclosure documents on other aspects of CCPR and EMIR.
+This notification is not an exhaustive information document, please also refer to other disclosure documents on other aspects of CCPR and EMIR.